JSON RAO Result File

 Note that this value does not have a unit

-// get the absolute sum of zonal PTDFs for a given flow cnec, at a given side, at a given state
+// get the absolute sum of zonal PTDFs for a given flow cnec, at a given side, after optimisation of a given instant

 For compactness, zonal PTDF sums are written in the MEGAWATTS section Example: